 DISEASE CAUSE/SYMPTOMS TRANSMISSION INCUBATION PERIOD OF COMMUNICABILITY EXCLUSION REPORTING REQUIREMENTS Cold Sores Cause: Virus.
 Small blisters appear and then burst to form a crust.
 Sores are usually around the mouth, but can be around the nose and eyes.
 With the first infection, sores may be accompanied by fever, flu-like illness, and painful irritation.
 Reactivation of infection is common.
 Person-to-person by direct contact with saliva.
-Note: Handwashing is important in preventing transmission. • 2 to 12 days. apparant Not required.
+Note: Handwashing is important in preventing transmission. • 2 to 12 days. apparent Not required.
 If child has severe sores with fever and/or excessive drooling, consider exclusion until fever-free and able to participate fully in regular activities without excessive drool.
 Not required.
 For more information, visit aboutkidshealth.ca.
-Conjunctivitis- Bacterial (Pink Eye) Purulent conjunctivitis: Pink or red conjunctiva (the white of the eye) with white or yellow discharge (pus). direct or indirect with eye secretion with eye secretion or contact with secretion from affected eye Person-to-person with direct or indirect contact with eye secretions.
+Conjunctivitis- Bacterial (Pink Eye) Cause: Bacteria.
+Purulent conjunctivitis: Pink or red conjunctiva (the white of the eye) with white or yellow discharge (pus).
+Sometimes fever.
+Person-to-person with direct or indirect contact with eye secretions.
 Healthy eye coming in contact with secretions from affected eye.
-Frequent handwashing • 24 to 72 hours. t For duration of infection or until 24 hours of effective antibiotic treatment.
+Frequent handwashing • 24 to 72 hours.
+For duration of infection or until 24 hours of effective antibiotic treatment.
 For bacterial or possible bacterial, exclude until treated with antibiotic drops or ointment for 24 hours.
 Not required.
-For more information, visit caringforkids.cps.ca. • Joinetimes level. is important for control of spread.
+For more information, visit caringforkids.cps.ca.
+Sometimes rever.
+Frequent nandwasning is important for control of spread.
 Conjunctivitis-Viral (Pink Eye) Non-purulent conjunctivitis: Pink conjunctiva with a clear, watery eye discharge and no fever, eye pain or eyelid redness.
 May be accompanied by a cold.
 Person-to-person by direct or indirect contact with eye secretions.
 12 hours to 12 days. infection.
 Not required, if no eye discharge.
 To consider if strict hand hygiene cannot be ensured.
 Otherwise, child can return upon approval by healthcare provider.
 Not required.
 For more information, visit caringforkids.cps.ca.
 COVID-19 • Visit EOHU.ca website.